USS Biddle (CG-34): History

 On 14 July, the warship completed her final tour of duty off the coast of Vietnam.
 She returned to Subic Bay for the period 16 to 19 July and then got underway for the voyage home.
 During the voyage, she completed a circumnavigation of the world and visited such diverse places as Singapore, Lourenco Marques (now Maputo) in Mozambique, the Cape Verde Islands, Lisbon in Portugal, and Copenhagen in Denmark.
 The warship arrived back in Norfolk on 12 September and remained in port until mid-November.
 On the 15th, Biddle got underway for missile exercises in the West Indies.
 She returned to Norfolk on 25 November and remained there through the end of the year.

 On 13 January 1969, she got underway from Norfolk bound for Philadelphia.
 The warship spent five days there for fire fighting and damage control training, returning to Norfolk on 20 January.
 Biddles sojourn at Norfolk lasted until 28 March when she put to sea, bound for the Caribbean.
 While there, the warship conducted tests on recent modifications to her radar and made six missile shoots.
 Returning to the Hampton Roads area, she loaded missiles, torpedoes, and ammunition at Yorktown, Virginia, on 30 April before reentering Norfolk on 1 May.

 On 26 May, Biddle departed Norfolk on her way to the western Pacific.
 She transited the Panama Canal on 31 May and 1 June and then set a course for Hawaii.
-The guided-missile frigate stopped at Pearl Harbor from 10 to 12 June before resuming her voyage.
+The guided-missile cruiser stopped at Pearl Harbor from 10 to 12 June before resuming her voyage.
 She made a brief stop at Guam for fuel on the 20th and arrived in Subic Bay on 24 June.
 After a four-day stop, Biddle stood out of Subic Bay on her way to South Vietnam.
 The warship made a brief stop at Danang on 30 June before relieving the cruiser on 1 July as strike-support and search-and-rescue ship.
-The guided-missile frigate kept watch off the Vietnamese coast for the next month.
+The guided-missile cruiser kept watch off the Vietnamese coast for the next month.
 The only event of note occurred near the end of the month when she rescued several North Vietnamese fishermen adrift in their boat.